 Hi guys!
 After receiving some feedback from different crocheters, I re-designed the Flower Power Pillow.
 The key elements of the original pillow are still there, like the Puff Stitch Center, and the ridges; but changes have been made to improve the appearance of the pillow.
 I hope you enjoy the new pattern!
 This pillow is considered an intermediate level crochet pattern, with step-by-step pictures, and a video tutorial for Rounds 6 and 7.
 It has been tech edited and pattern tested.
 Let’s get started!

-You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE! or Ravelry HERE.
+You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE or Ravelry HERE.
 This beautifully formatted PDF is ready to print and use!
-It includes the complete pattern and step-by-step pictures, so you can follow along on paper, highlight and make notes.
-It is a total of 10 pages including the cover page.
+It includes the complete written pattern, with step-by-step pictures, and a link to the video tutorial for Rounds 6 and 7.
+It is a total of 9 pages including the cover page.

 - Approximately 250 yards of any bulky weight 5 yarn

 - Stitch Marker or Safety Pin